Gabriel-Rezende/Django-with-Google-Maps/README.md

 - pip3 install -r requirements.txt

 - Change the DATABASES variable config on settings.py to match your PostgreSQL Database.
 - In case you're using linux, the requirement psycopg2 must be changed to psycopg2-binary.
+- Run with: python manage.py runserver
+- To run tests, use: python manage.py test